fortuneonyeka/capstone-project/README.md

 Behance conference page

 This is a personalised Kas & Green Realtors seminar/conference page.
-This project desinged is created with mobile first approach for responsiveness using bootstrap and css with good practice
+This project desing is created with mobile first approach for responsiveness using bootstrap and css with good practice

 Screenshots: